 Mamma Mia! has the heroine and her friends sing 'Money, Money, Money' by ABBA while having a fantasy about lying around on a private yacht being waited on by handsome sailors.

 Played with in High Society, where two reporters, while taking in the luxurious home of the high society family they're writing a story about, sing "Who Wants To Be A Millionaire!" ("I Don't!"), listing in the song all the luxuries they could afford if they were rich, and for each one, claiming not to want it.
 By their expressions and the effort they put into the song, it's implied to be a case of Sour Grapes, however.

 At the start of the remake of The Italian Job 2003, the robbers fantasize about what each will do with his share of the loot.
-One wants an expensive stereo set-up, one wants a car, one wants a mansion with a room just for his shoes.
+Lyle wants an expensive stereo set-up (speakers so loud they blow a woman's clothes off, literally), Handsome Rob wants a car, and Left Ear wants a mansion with a room just for his shoes.
 You get to see their dreams come true at the very end of the film, once they get the loot back from Steve who, with no ideas of his own, stole each of theirs along with the money.

 The Twelve Chairs / The Little Golden Calf: This is Ostap Bender's motivation in both books he appears in.
 The third and final part of The Little Golden Calf is actually a deconstruction: even after Bender gets his long-desired wealth, it turns out to be near-useless in the Soviet Union, where he can't be openly rich, while goods and services are mostly gained for government favors, not money.